Emotional Resilience Workshop

 To act decisively, young people need to believe that they have a measure of control over the outcome.
 Parents and teachers can help them to understand that every cause has an effect and that most negative situations are about choices that were made or not made – not random events.

 How a 2020 Dreams Emotional Resilience Workshop can Help

 A 2020 Dreams Emotional Resilience workshop will raise awareness of the importance of developing this quality and will create a space where young people can practice and explore the skills they will need to navigate tough challenges.

-As with all 2020 Dreams workshops, our experienced facilitators will use techniques which have been shown to engage young people.
-These include role plays and open forum discussions.
+As with all 2020 Dreams workshops, our experienced facilitators will use techniques that have been shown to engage young people.
+These include role-plays and open forum discussions.
 By allowing young people to develop their own skills and drawing on their personal experiences, the lessons learned will be more deeply embedded.

 2020 Dreams workshops can be held in any part of the UK.
 All workshops provide age-appropriate content and can be customised for specific needs.
 They are also fully risk-assessed and insured with all facilitators DBS cleared.